Bumba Meu Boi

 Bumba Meu Boi is an interactive play celebrated in Brazil.
 It originated in the 18th century.
 It is a form of social criticism.
-Lower class Brazilians mock and criticize those of higher social status through a comedic Folklore story told in song and dance.
+Lower-class Brazilians mock and criticize those of higher social status through a comedic folklore story told in song and dance.
 Though not as well known internationally as Carnival and other Brazilian festivals, it is older and deeply rooted in the culture of Brazil.
-The tale can vary depending on the region and social setting at which it is practiced.
+The tale can vary depending on the region and social setting in which it is practiced.
 However, its essential theme remains the same, with a focus on the death and resurrection of an ox.

 The principal figures include an ox, a white master (Cavalo Marinho, in Pernambuco), a black pregnant woman (Catirina), a Vaqueiro or cowboy (Mateus, Chico or Pai Francisco), other vaqueiros (cowboys), índios, índias and caboclos (indigenous people), a priest, and a doctor (or indigenous healers, pajés).
 The audience is also a key component of the performance, as passionate responses from spectators provide a hectic atmosphere.
 Additionally, performers are known to become playfully physical with the audience.

 Today, Bumba Meu Boi is separated into traditional and modern practices.
 However, only the traditional forms can be found throughout the country.
 Both versions can be seen in Brazil from June 13 to 29, as well as from December 25 (Christmas) to January 6.

 The Cultural Complex of Bumba-meu-boi from Maranhão was declared Intangible Cultural Heritage of Humanity by UNESCO in December 2019.